-To make sure that Windows 10 remains safe from Malware, Microsoft enabled support for Secure Boot which works on top of UEFI.
-Secure Boot makes sure that when your PC boots up, it only uses firmware which is trusted by the manufacturer.
-However, many a time because of some hardware misconfiguration, you will need to disable Secure Boot in Windows 10.
+To make sure that Windows 11/10 remains safe from Malware, Microsoft enabled support for Secure Boot which works on top of UEFI.
+Secure Boot makes sure that when your PC boots up, it only uses firmware that is trusted by the manufacturer.
+However, many a time because of some hardware misconfiguration, you will need to disable Secure Boot in Windows 11/10.

 - Faster boot and resume times.

 - It easily supports large hard drives (more than 2 terabytes) and drives with more than four partitions.

 - Support for multicast deployment, which allows PC manufacturers to broadcast a PC image that can be received by multiple PCs without overwhelming the network or image server.

 - Support for UEFI firmware drivers, applications, and option ROMs.

 Just before you jump to disable Secure Boot, because you can, let’s find out if your PC has Secure Boot.